Settings, configuration overview

 The default location for the configuration directory can be changed, or others can be added for separate indexes with the RECOLL_CONFDIR environment variable or the -c option parameter to recoll and recollindex.

-In addition (as of Recoll version 1.19.7), it is possible to specify two additional configuration directories which will be stacked before and after the user configuration directory.
+In addition, it is possible to specify two additional configuration directories which will be stacked before and after the user configuration directory.
 These are defined by the RECOLL_CONFTOP and RECOLL_CONFMID environment variables.
 Values from configuration files inside the top directory will override user ones, values from configuration files inside the middle directory will override system ones and be overridden by user ones.
 These two variables may be of use to applications which augment Recoll functionality, and need to add configuration data without disturbing the user's files.
 Please note that the two, currently single, values will probably be interpreted as colon-separated lists in the future: do not use colon characters inside the directory paths.

-If the default configuration directory does not exist when recoll or recollindex are started, it will be created with a set of empty configuration files. recoll will give you a chance to edit the configuration file before starting indexing. recollindex will proceed immediately.
-To avoid mistakes, the automatic directory creation will only occur for the default location, not if -c or RECOLL_CONFDIR were used (in the latter cases, you will have to create the directory).
+If the default configuration directory does not exist when either recoll or recollindex is started, it will be created with a set of empty configuration files. recoll will give you a chance to edit the configuration file before starting indexing. recollindex will proceed immediately.
+To avoid mistakes, the automatic directory creation will only occur for the default location, not if -c or RECOLL_CONFDIR were used, in which case, you will have to create the directory.

 All configuration files share the same format.
 For example, a short extract of the main configuration file might look as follows: